Random matrices

-where the index ``c'' denotes the connected part or cumulant.
-The factor $N^{n-2}$, which ensures the existence of a large $N$ limit in many (but not all) cases, can be determined by order counting in Feynman graphs.
-(See Chapter \ref{chap:FeynmanGraph}.)

-The large $N$ connected $n$-point function, when it exists, has a universal expression in terms of the large $N$ one- and two-point functions.
-This expression is obtained by solving the topological recursion equation.
-(See Chapter \ref{chap:LoopEq}.)
+The scaling factor $N^{n-2}$ ensures the existence of a large $N$ weak limit in many cases.
+This factor is determined by order counting in Feynman graphs.
+(See \autoref{chap:FeynmanGraph}.)
+The large $N$ connected $n$-point function, when it exists, has a universal expression in terms of algebro-geometric properties of the spectral curve.
+This expression can be computed using the topological recursion equation.
+(See \autoref{chap:LoopEq}.)